How To Get Your Skin Used To Active Ingredients

 Content about our skin barrier is increasingly high on our social feeds and across industry skincare shelves.
 The trend lines up with the growth of retinoid use (think tretinoin that increases cell turnover) and exfoliating acids (AHAs and BHAs) in our routines.
 Overuse of these products – and active ingredients in general – has the potential to compromise the skin barrier resulting in irritation and sensitivity.

 Active ingredients are popular for a reason – they’re a powerful, effective way to help you reach your skin goals.
-To keep your skin barrier happy at the same time?
-You just need an expert-approved approach and a basic bit of skincare savvy.
+To keep your skin barrier happy while using these potent ingredients, you just need an expert-approved approach and a basic bit of skincare savvy.

-If active ingredients in your routine feel like they’re excessively drying your skin or triggering increased sensitivity, assess first if this is a reaction to your ingredients or you simply need to decrease the frequency of active ingredient use until you build tolerance and (at the same time) step up your skin barrier protection routine.
+If active ingredients in your routine feel like they’re excessively drying your skin or triggering increased sensitivity, assess first if this is a reaction to your ingredients or you simply need to decrease the frequency of active ingredient use until you build tolerance and step up your skin barrier protection routine.

 Other factors that can damage your skin barrier include:

-🥶 Your environment – very dry or very humid conditions, extreme temperatures – really cold or really hot weather.
+🥶 Your environment – very dry or very humid conditions, extreme temperatures and really cold or really hot weather.

 🧬 Your genetics, or an existing skin condition like dermatitis, psoriasis or eczema.